 The Home Possible program does not require borrowers to hold savings in reserve at mortgage closing for purchases of single family properties, although FREEandCLEAR recommends that you keep enough savings in reserve to cover three-to-six months of total monthly housing expense.
 For purchases of multi-family properties borrowers are required to hold two months of mortgage payments as savings in reserve at mortgage closing, although the requirement may be higher in some cases.
 So if your monthly mortgage payment is $2,000, you would be required to hold at least $4,000 in reserve at the time the mortgage closes.

-The interest rate you pay on a Home Possible mortgage depends on several factors including your credit score and loan-to-value (LTV) ratio.
-Borrowers with a credit score of 720 and above receive the program’s best interest rate while borrowers with lower credit scores and higher LTV ratios pay higher interest rates, which is a negative of the Home Possible Program.
-For borrowers with good credit scores, the interest rate for a Home Possible loan is similar to other conventional no and low down payment programs but higher than the interest rate for government-backed programs such as the FHA, VA and USDA mortgage programs.
+The mortgage rate you pay on a Home Possible loan depends on several factors including your credit score and loan-to-value (LTV) ratio.
+Borrowers with a credit score of 720 and above receive the program’s best rate while borrowers with lower credit scores and higher LTV ratios pay higher interest rates, which is a negative of the Home Possible Program.
+For borrowers with good credit scores, the mortgage rate for a Home Possible loan is similar to other conventional no and low down payment programs but higher than the interest rate for government-backed programs such as the FHA, VA and USDA mortgage programs.
 Borrowers should shop multiple lenders to find the Home Possible mortgage with the best terms.

 Private Mortgage Insurance (PMI)